-For the last decade I have dedicated myself as a Health and Life Coach to helping women get fit – both in body and mind.
-I also worked hard in my spare time to earn relevant certifications and build a tool set to be a better coach and trainer.
+For the last decade I have dedicated myself as a Health and Life Coach to helping people get fit – both in body and mind.

 Cancer is challenging for a control freak and problem solver like myself.
-Hell, cancer is hard for anyone.
-The only shred of control I felt I had was how I treated my body.
+(It’s challenging for anyone…) The only shred of control I felt I had was how I treated and managed my body.
 I had been an athlete as a child, but I had lost my way.
-And my food choices were sub-optimal, mostly based on whatever was lying around after snacks my young children (now college students) had eaten.
+And my food choices were sub-optimal, mostly based on whatever was lying around after snacks my children (now young adults) had eaten.
 I knew if I was going to get well I needed to change my ways.

 I set out to heal.
 I studied survivors like I was earning my PHD.
 I read books about food and physical movement.
-I took in Reiki.
-I contemplated how my body was saying no and how my mind had played a role in allowing an unwanted visitor to take up residence in my abdomen.
+I enrolled in courses to become a Health Coach – first to figure out how to help myself feel better – not realizing it would turn into a career!
+I contemplated how and why my body was saying “no” with my cancer diagonsis.
 I prayed.
 And I prayed some more.
 And miraculously days turned into months.
 And months turned into years.

 Abbe is a graduate of Kenyon College (BA) and Columbia University (MPA).
-She is a Certified Martha Beck Life Coach, a Certified Brooke Castillo Master Life Coach and Weight Coach, a Certified Body Image and Eating Psychology Coach through the Institute of the Psychology of Eating, a Certified Nutritional Health Coach through the Institute for Integrative Nutrition and and a former ACE-Certified Personal Trainer.
+She is a National Board Certified Health Coach through the National Board of Health & Wellness Coaches, a Certified Martha Beck Life Coach, a Certified Body Image and Eating Psychology Coach through the Institute of the Psychology of Eating, a Certified Nutritional Health Coach through the Institute for Integrative Nutrition, an Intuitive Eating Specialist and a former ACE-Certified Personal Trainer.

 Click HERE to watch me talk about exercise after cancer.